code-423n4/2023-09-reserve-mitigation/README.md

 ## Findings being mitigated

-Mitigations of all High and Medium issues will be considered in-scope and listed here.
+Mitigations of all High and Medium issues will be considered in-scope, with the following exceptions: M-07, M-13, M-14, and M-15.
+Please refer to the "Out of scope" section below for details and context on the four acknowledged / out of scope findings.

 - [H-01: CBEthCollateral and AnkrStakedEthCollateral _underlyingRefPerTok is incorrect](https://github.com/code-423n4/2023-07-reserve-findings/issues/23)
 - [H-02: CurveVolatileCollateral Collateral status can be manipulated by flashloan attack](https://github.com/code-423n4/2023-07-reserve-findings/issues/22)